-Moreover, according to information in the possession of the FSMA, these companies may be "boiler rooms" / a "recovery room" (in the case of Gemini Acquisitions).
+Moreover, according to information in the possession of the FSMA, these companies may be "boiler rooms" and/or "recovery rooms".

-We wish to reiterate that boiler room fraud is a type of fraud that involves contacting customers unsolicited, often by telephone, offering to sell them little-known shares or exotic financial products.
-Although the boiler rooms often claim to be an authorized service provider with a professional website and forms to fill out, they are in reality swindlers who offer fictitious or worthless shares or products.
+We wish to reiterate that boiler-room fraud is a type of fraud that generally involves contacting consumers unsolicited, often by telephone, offering to sell them shares or other financial products.
+In recent times, the services being offered have been diversifying.
+Products being offered also include: management accounts, term deposit accounts, investment advice, investment in crowdfunding, etc. Although the boiler rooms claim to be an authorized service provider with a professional website and forms to fill out, they are in reality swindlers who offer fictitious or worthless shares or products.
 As a rule, the consumer is enticed to make an initial, limited investment that very soon appears to be profitable.
 After that, the consumer is asked to make more and more additional investments.
-But unlike with the first, limited investment, the new investments lose money and when a consumer asks for his or her money back, it turns out to be impossible unless he or she makes further payments.
+But unlike with the first, limited investment, the new investments lose money and/or when a consumer asks for his or her money back, it turns out to be impossible unless he or she makes further payments.
 Fraudsters running such operations often do not hesitate to put the consumer under severe pressure (hence the term "boiler room").

-As regards "recovery room" fraud, we wish to recall that this practice consists of contacting victims of an earlier fraud, unsolicited and often by telephone, to offer assistance in recovering the losses incurred.
-Despite the promises of those making these offers, the fees charged do not result in victims being able to recover the sums lost, and furthermore, the amounts paid as fees for this purpose are thus lost as well.
+As regards recovery rooms, the FSMA reminds readers that this practice consists of contacting victims of an earlier fraud, unsolicited and often by telephone, to offer assistance in recovering the losses incurred or to buy up shares they had previously acquired from companies operating unlawfully.
+These offers are, however, always subject to paying fees up front, and despite the promises of those making these offers, the fees charged never result in victims being able to recover the sums lost.
+The fees paid for this purpose are thus lost as well.
 The FSMA published a warning in March 2015 against this type of fraud.